Published on

 Uninstalling AA

-Removing through ES Explorer
+Removing Android Auto with ES Explorer

 Step 2.
-Navigate to the "/system/app" folder;
+Navigate to the /system/app folder;

 Step 4.
-Select the folder named Android Auto;
+Find the folder named "Android Auto";

 Step 5.
 Delete it.

-Disabling Car mode
+Disabling Car Mode

 Do not disturb mode

 Step 1.
-Go to the Android Auto Settings;
+Go to the Android Auto settings;

 Step 2.
-Unset the "Allow notifications"option;
+Uncheck the "Allow notifications" option.

 Disabling notifications